-A parenting coordinator is considered a neutral third party available to assist in the resolution of disputes between the parties concerning parental responsibilities.
+A parenting coordinator is a specially trained neutral third party available to assist in the resolution of disputes between the parties concerning parental responsibilities.
 However, a parenting coordinator may only be appointed after the entry of an order concerning parental responsibilities.

 The parenting coordinator may be appointed by agreement of the parties, upon a motion by either party, or the court may appoint one on its own motion.
 Unless the parties agree to the appointment of a parenting coordinator, a court is required to consider three factors: